entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 :::warning
 (Entando 6.3.2) There is a cache issue when initially deploying the `sd-content` bundle where not all widgets or MFEs appear on some pages, particularly the Dashboard page.

-Restarting the quickstart-server pod (which contains the Entando App Engine) will clear the cache and can be acheived with `ent k delete pod/<YOUR QUICKSTART-SERVER POD>`, e.g. `ent k delete pod/quickstart-server-deployment-5d785b997c-r4sc8`.
+Restarting the quickstart-server pod (which contains the Entando App Engine) will clear the cache and can be achieved with `ent k delete pod/<YOUR QUICKSTART-SERVER POD>`, e.g. `ent k delete pod/quickstart-server-deployment-5d785b997c-r4sc8`.
 It will take several minutes for the pod to redeploy after deletion.

 Note a restart is only applicable to the first install.
 :::